SimaShafaei/Map/README.md

 # map
- This project is an interactive map viewer that enables zooming in and out on different areas and navigating in four directions: left, right, up, and down
+ This project is an interactive map viewer that enables zooming in and out on different areas and navigating in four directions: left, right, up, and down.

+ Run Frame.Java to see the result